Skip to content

 The extension has two main concepts.

-1. The popup display which displays the videos being tracked.
+1. The popup displays the video(s) being tracked.
 At the time of writing this, we strongly suggest tracking only one video at a time, otherwise FunPlayer will be processing events from both videos. safari extension popup

 2. The video picker overlay is the second concept.
 It draws a yellow box on the element that your mouse is hovering over.
 It can be triggered by the popup Select a video button, or via the hotkey.
 See below’s example where the yellow box is visible when selecting a video.